junxit/us-congress-bills-113/metadata.md

 - 2013-06-03 — Introduced in House
 - 2013-06-03 — Introduced in House
 - 2013-06-03 — Referred to the House Committee on Energy and Commerce.
+- 2013-06-04 — Referred to the Subcommittee on Environment and the Economy.
+- 2013-06-06 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2013-06-06 — Subcommittee Consideration and Mark-up Session Held.
+- 2013-06-18 — Committee Consideration and Mark-up Session Held.
+- 2013-06-19 — Committee Consideration and Mark-up Session Held.
+- 2013-06-19 — Ordered to be Reported by the Yeas and Nays: 31 - 16.
+- 2013-07-10 — Placed on the Union Calendar, Calendar No. 107.
+- 2013-07-10 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+113-148.
+- 2013-07-10 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+113-148.